drshahizan/software-engineering/materials/module4/jiesheng4616/readme.md

 - Sharing progress with friends and other users
 - Purchasing premium features such as personalized workout plans

-## Functional Requirements
-The fitness tracking app must include the following features:
-- A user-friendly interface for tracking workouts and setting goals
-- Integration with wearable devices such as fitness trackers and heart rate monitors
-- Personalized workout recommendations based on user preferences and fitness level
-- Social features for sharing progress with friends and other users
-- In-app purchases for premium features such as personalized workout plans

 ## Non-functional Requirements
 The fitness tracking app must meet the following non-functional requirements:
 - High availability and reliability, with minimal downtime